kevingao26/MAL_predictor/README.md

 # MAL_predictor
-Scrapes MAL(MyAnimeList) profiles, predicts shows for user based on their scores, and creates network visualization for a set of shows.
+Scrapes MAL(MyAnimeList) profiles, predicts shows for user based on their scores, and creates network visualizations for a set of shows.

 # Workflow: